 As National Grid currently has limited experience of progressing gas pipeline projects through the new planning regime, the timeline quoted above is considered to be generic.
 It is based on experience from other applications under the Planning Act, guidance on the Government's expectations on pre-application consultation and extensive discussions with a wide range of relevant stakeholders.
 We consider it to be representative of the timeline for a typical major linear infrastructure project, however, this timeline is not fixed and will vary on a case by case basis according to each project's individual requirements.
-We recognise that there are concerns amongst some industry participants regarding these timescales and we are working with the Department of Energy and Climate Change (DECC) and the Department for Communities and Local Government (DCLG) to understand the full implications - as are other industry stakeholders.
-Notwithstanding the outcome of these on-going discussions, National Grid will endeavour to improve upon these timescales wherever it is possible to do so and by learning lessons from other major projects under the Planning Act whilst maintaining the required quality of consultation and engagement necessary to ensure compliance with the Planning Act.
+We recognise that there are concerns amongst some industry participants regarding these timescales and we are working with the Department of Energy and Climate Change (DECC) and the Department for

-&lt;sup>23 Regulatory changes through RIIO and commercial changes through UNC are being progressed to address this issue
+&lt;sup>31 Regulatory changes through RIIO and commercial changes through UNC are being progressed to address this issue